 HOW WE WORK (NDRMF STRATEGIC BUSSINESS PLAN)

-NDRMF is providing a common mechanism to pool various contributions from a diverse base of contributors and serve as a vehicle for donor coordination on disaster risk management by the government.
+NDRMF is providing a common mechanism to pool various contributions and serve as a vehicle for donor coordination on disaster risk management by the government.

 3.1 Our Funding Sources

 The Government has requested $200 million from ADB, through a stand-alone loan to contribute to the financing of the NDRMF and draft the National Flood Protection Plan IV (2016-2025).
 It is presume that the co-financing will explored to further increase the overall size of the loan.
-The Government will make regular (annual) budgetary contributions of not less than 20% of the amount made available by co-financiers and ADB through the loan.
+The Government will make regular (annual) budgetary contributions of not less than 20% of the amount made available by co-financiers and the Asian Development Bank through the loan.

 3.1 Overall Implementation Arrangement

 The Economic Affairs Division (EAD) of the Ministry of Finance is the executing agency for the NDRMF.
 A special purpose company has been established under Section 42 of the Companies Ordinance for managing the NDRMF.
-NDMRF is regulated by the Securities and Exchange Commission of Pakistan (SECP) and have an extensive statutory governance and reporting requirements under the ordinance and relevant Rules.
-NDMRF will have robust governance and management structures and working with the following modality;
+The NDRMF is regulated by the Securities and Exchange Commission of Pakistan (SECP) and has an extensive statutory governance and reporting requirement under the ordinance.
+NDRMF will have robust governance and management structures which will work as highlighted by the following flow chart:

-Fund Implementation Partners (FIPs) can be government entities, international donors, civil society, and academia, and could include public-private partnership models.
+Fund Implementation Partners can be government entities, international donors, civil society and academia.
+FIPs may also include public-private partnership models.
 Entities seeking financing support from the Fund should first be accredited in order to be eligible to receive support.
 FIP already accredited by reputed international and national funds will be provided special exemptions to fast track the accreditation process.
 Each FIP will use the resources transferred by NDRMF and carry out activities in accordance with the contract signed between the FIP and NDRMF.